 Retainers prevent relapse after treatment.

-Smiling girl with braces, wearing a white t-shirt, sits by wooden stairs and rests her chin on her hand.
+Smiling girl with braces from children orthodontist at Bold Bite Orthodontics, wearing a white t-shirt, sits by wooden stairs and rests her chin on her hand in Jacksonville, FL.

 Appointment Duration and Frequency